I am recovering from veganism.

 I’ve come to terms with my lived truth, which is that there are certain minerals the human body needs in order to function – particularly the brain and nervous system – and some of those come from animal products.

-A short amount of time away from it, and I started to realize there were many red flags within the vegan movement.
+A short amount of time away from it and I realized there were many red flags.

-That felt psychologically unhealthy to me, and lead me to suspect that the driving force behind the normalization of only eating plants is not for the betterment of humanity.
-As does the fact that billionaires with sketchy histories are buying up farms to create more fake meat.
-And they all eat animal proteins!
+A lot of what I witnessed and took part in appears to be psychologically unhealthy to me.
+It’s led me to suspect that the driving force behind the normalization of only eating plants is not for the betterment of humanity.

-(I’ll never forget the day I listened to a podcast featuring the owner of bulletproof coffee, who admitted none of the immensely wealthy business people he chums with are vegan.
-And neither is he!
-The podcast host clearly was, however – the silence was palpable.
+(SIDE NOTE: these billionaires eat animal products!
+I’ll never forget the day I listened to a podcast featuring the owner of bulletproof coffee, who admitted none of the immensely wealthy business people he chums with are vegan.
+And neither is he.
+That it is unsustainable, long term, in order to be healthy.
+The podcast host was vegan, however – and after this disclosure the silence was palpable.
 So awkward and SO telling!)

-I mean, who do we think we are, to contend to know that the path for human beings is to eat chemically-laden foods, void of nutrients?
-What does this say about how much we love ourselves, to accept this replication of value as being “the way”?
+And what does this say about how much we love ourselves, to accept this replication of nurturance and sustenance as being “the way”?

 All that said, I want to share some supplements that I take daily to help my body recover from the nutrient deficiency I experienced through a vegan diet.

-As I’ve said, our soils are depleted, which means we are naturally quite deficient in many minerals.
+The soil our food is grown in is depleted of nutrients, which means we are, by default, deficient in many minerals.
 And with a western diet, there are many things we don’t eat, like specific seafoods (learn more below) which means we aren’t getting pure sources of certain minerals.

 Our bodies need some help that supplements can offer.